091500/smart_pension/README.md

 # Approach description
-`app/parser.rb` is an entry point of the app.
+`parser.rb` is an entry point of the app.
 All app logic is located in _SmartPension_ namespace.
 _ReaderInitializer_ is responsible for determine what type of reader to use.
 Currently, only FileReader is implemented.
 It reads a file for the provided path and